CBD Effect – How Does Cannabidiol Work in the Body?

 What effects are attributed to CBD?

-How strong is CBD?
+How strong is the effect of CBD?

-Is there a psychological effect?
+Is there a mental effect?

-Does CBD also work specifically for women?
+Does CBD also have specific effects for women?

 Is the effect of CBD scientifically proven?

 CBD exerts its effect by interacting with many processes in the body.
-A well-known way is the modulation of the body's own endocannabinoid system.
+A well-known pathway is the modulation of the body's own endocannabinoid system.
 It acts calming, anti-inflammatory, less commonly pain-relieving but regulating many processes in the body – all without intoxicating effects.

 How does the effect of CBD work?

-The Main Mechanisms of Action at a Glance:
+The main mechanisms of action at a glance:

 |

-Mechanism of Action |
+Mechanism of action |

-Effect in the Body |
+Effect in the body |

 |

-Inhibition of the FAAH Enzyme |
+Inhibition of the enzyme FAAH |

 |

-Binding to 5-HT1A Receptors |
+Binding to 5-HT1A receptors |

 |